akka/akka/README.md

 Extract the OSGi Framework from the tar.gz described above into any location, or run:
 ``./karaf.sh``

-Execute the framework by running bin ``/karaf`` from inside the extracted directory.
+Execute the framework by running  ``bin/karaf`` from inside the extracted directory.

 Then try to restart some bundles, to test the stability of the bundles: